Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script displays directory contents with numeric user/group IDs and hidden files
+# This script creates a directory named 'my_first_directory' in the /tmp/ directory